aws-samples/amazon-cloudwatch-auto-alarms/README.md

 ## Deploying in a multi-region, multi-account environment

-You can deploy the CloudWatchEC2AutoAlarms lambda function into a multi-account, multi-region environment by using [CloudFormation StackSets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/what-is-cfnstacksets.html).
+You can deploy the CloudWatchAutoAlarms lambda function into a multi-account, multi-region environment by using [CloudFormation StackSets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/what-is-cfnstacksets.html).
 In order to deploy an AWS Lambda function with StackSets you must first copy the CloudFormation template to an S3 bucket that is accessible by all your accounts and regions.
 One way to accomplish this is by creating an S3 bucket that grants permissions to all the accounts in your AWS organization.
 You can use [this sample Amazon S3 CloudFormation template](https://github.com/aws-samples/amazon-cloudwatch-auto-alarms/blob/main/LambdaDeployment-S3.yaml) to create an S3 bucket called **amazon-cloudwatch-auto-alarms-bucket-<Your Account ID>**.
 The CloudFormation template includes an S3 bucket policy that grants read permissions to an AWS Organizations ID that you specify via a template parameter.
 If you leave the template parameter blank, then the policy statements that grant organization access are not included.
 If you are using a single account, leave the AWS Organizations ID parameter blank.
 This will still allow you to deploy the lambda function using the created S3 bucket across multiple regions in a single account.

-Follow these steps to deploy the CloudWatchEC2AutoAlarms lambda function across multiple regions and accounts within your AWS Organization:
+Follow these steps to deploy the CloudWatchAutoAlarms lambda function across multiple regions and accounts within your AWS Organization:
 1. Clone the amazon-cloudwatch-auto-alarms github repository to your computer using the following command:

     git clone https://github.com/aws-samples/amazon-cloudwatch-auto-alarms

 2. Configure the AWS CLI with credentials for your AWS account.
 This walkthrough uses temporary credentials provided by AWS Single Sign On using the **Command line or programmatic access** option.
 This sets the **AWS_ACCESS_KEY_ID**, **AWS_SECRET_ACCESS_KEY**, and **AWS_SESSION_TOKEN** AWS environment variables with the appropriate credentials for use with the AWS CLI.
-3. Create an S3 bucket that will be used to store and access the CloudWatchEC2AutoAlarms lambda function deployment package from multiple regions and accounts.
+3. Create an S3 bucket that will be used to store and access the CloudWatchAutoAlarms lambda function deployment package from multiple regions and accounts.
 You can use [this sample S3 CloudFormation template](https://github.com/aws-samples/amazon-cloudwatch-auto-alarms/blob/main/LambdaDeployment-S3.yaml) which also configures a bucket policy to provide read access to your AWS Organization.
 You can deploy this using the AWS CLI with the following command (Note:  The Organization ID is omitted in this example):

     aws cloudformation create-stack --stack-name amazon-cloudwatch-auto-alarms-s3-bucket --parameters ParameterKey=OrganizationID,ParameterValue=<org id> --template-body file://LambdaDeployment-S3.yaml —region us-east-1

-4. Update the environment variables in the CloudWatchEC2AutoAlarms CloudFormation template to configure default settings such as alarm thresholds.
+4. Update the environment variables in the CloudWatchAutoAlarms CloudFormation template to configure default settings such as alarm thresholds.
 Note that this template references the S3 bucket that you created earlier in this walkthrough.
 Also note that this template references a zip file named amazon-cloudwatch-auto-alarms.zip.
-5. Create the **amazon-cloudwatch-auto-alarms.zip** zip file for the CloudWatchEC2AutoAlarms lambda deployment package.
+5. Create the **amazon-cloudwatch-auto-alarms.zip** zip file for the CloudWatchAutoAlarms lambda deployment package.
 On mac, you can use the zip command:

     zip amazon-cloudwatch-auto-alarms.zip *.py